-Dr. Walsh is the Clinical Coordinator of the Prime Research Clinic at Yale University School of Medicine.
-She also conducts the research evaluations for the STEP Clinic.
-She, in concert with Thomas H. McGlashen, designed, developed and tested the Structured Interview for Psychosis-Risk Syndromes (SIPS) that is the gold-standard for the early identification of prodromal symptoms.
-She is the co-author of the book, The Psychosis-Risk Syndrome.
-In addition to her on-going responsibilities at Yale, she has become the internationally recognized trainer in the use of this interviewing technique.
+Dr. Walsh is the Clinical Coordinator of the Prime Research Clinic at Yale University School of Medicine and conducts research evaluations for the STEP Program.
+She, in concert with Thomas H. McGlashan, designed, developed, and tested the Structured Interview for Psychosis-Risk Syndromes (SIPS) that is the gold standard for the early identification of prodromal psychosis symptoms.
+Dr. Walsh is the co-author of The Psychosis-Risk Syndrome.
+In addition to her ongoing responsibilities at Yale, she has become the internationally recognized trainer in the use of this interviewing technique.

-Dr. Walsh earned her PhD in Counselling Psychology from University College London and practiced as a family therapist for many years prior to devoting herself to research in the field of early psychosis.
-She has co-authored numerous peer reviewed articles on schizophrenia.
+Dr. Walsh earned her PhD in counseling psychology from University College London and practiced as a family therapist for many years prior to devoting herself to early psychosis research.
+She has co-authored numerous peer-reviewed articles on schizophrenia.

 “It is a true gift to be able to pursue a career in a field where I have so much passion, and to be able to work with people who I so enjoy!”